Your Overactive Mind Can Rob You of Quality Rest

 What’s monkey-mind?
 Your mind’s chief job description is to generate random thoughts at the speed of light.
 When this happens at night, it keeps us from falling asleep.
 It’s called monkey-mind because it mimics monkeys chattering in the trees.

-I’m Barry, Anxiety Coach and author of The Practical Buddhist.
+I’m Barry, author of The Practical Buddhist.
 For nearly 30 years I searched for a secular way to live an ethical and meaningful life apart from the confines of organized religion.

 My own experiences with anxiety led me to experiment with many modalities and I’ve not only experienced a greater sense of spiritual awakening, but my anxiety has been minimized.